 Element A Requirements Location in Plan (section and/or page number) Met / Not Met A1.
 Does the plan document the planning process, including how it was prepared and who was involved in the process for each jurisdiction?
 (Requirement 44 CFR § 201.6(c)(1)) A1-a.
-Does the plan document how the plan was prepared, including the schedule or time frame and activities that made up the plan's development, as well as who was involved?
-A1-b.
+Does the plan document how the plan was prepared, including the schedule or time frame and activities that made up the plan's development, as well as who was involved? lace to A1-b.
 Does the plan list the jurisdiction(s) participating in the plan that seek approval, and describe how they participated in the planning process?
-Narasa.
-A2.
+Town See A2.
 Does the plan document an opportunity for neighboring communities, local and regional agencies involved in hazard mitigation activities, and agencies that have the authority to regulate development as well as businesses, academia, and oth private and non-profit interests to be involved in the planning process?
-(Requirement 44 CFR § 201.6(b)(2)) er A2-a.
-Does the plan identify all stakeholders involved or given an opportunity to be involved in the planning process, and how each stakeholder was presented with this opportunity? n I Anna
+(Requirement 44 CFR § 201.6(b)(2)) ner A2-a.
+Does the plan identify all stakeholders involved or given a opportunity to be involved in the planning process, and how each stakeholder was presented with this opportunity?
+The state of the s